OctopusDeploy/blog/blog/2018-05/team-configuration-improvements.md

 ## How you will configure teams in the future

 We decided it doesn't have to be this onerous.
 As part of the larger set of work to deliver Spaces, we're working to make Teams easier to manage.
-We are making team-members the focus of teams, and letting the teams hold as many of the team permission combinations as you need.
+We are making team-members the focus of teams, and letting the teams hold as many of the scoped roles as you need.

 Naming things is hard, so we're sticking to what's already there and hopefully familiar, they're still called "roles".
 Soon you can have as many roles as you like on any given team.